-About one-third of purses (or backpacks and messenger bags) have coliform bacteria on them, according to Charles Gerba, a microbiologist at the University of Arizona, Tucson.
+About one-third of purses (or backpacks and messenger bags) have coliform bacteria, an indicator of fecal contamination, on them, according to Charles Gerba, a microbiologist at the University of Arizona, Tucson.

 Gerba’s research found that the bottoms of personal bags pick up filth after being set on the floor, ground or other surfaces.
 Wipe yours down often with a microfiber cloth or use a disinfectant spray or wipe made for soft surfaces.
 And don’t forget to clean out the inside of your bag as well.